Freddie Mercury's house

 This is Freddie Mercury's former house.

-It is situated at 1 Logan Place in Kensington, London.
+It is located at 1 Logan Place in Kensington, London.

-The Queen frontman died from AIDS-related complications at this walled residence in 1991.
+The Queen frontman died of AIDS-related complications at this walled residence in November 1991.

 In 1982, Mercury reportedly started to display symptoms of HIV.
 It is believed that he contracted the virus in July or August of that year while he was on tour in New York.